What Is Net Neutrality?

 Important Fact: Common carriage is not a new concept – these rules have a centuries-old history.
 They have long been applied to facilities central to the public life and economy of our nation, including canal systems, railroads, public highways, and telegraph and telephone networks.
 In fact, common carrier rules have already been written into the Telecommunications Act of 1996 by Congress; they just need to be applied to broadband Internet communications by the FCC.

 But!
-All that changed in April 2010 when a major court decision stripped the FCC of its power to enforce network neutrality protections under the regulatory framework it was using.
-That decision left the path wide open for the telecom companies to begin exploiting technologies by monitoring and controlling data sent via their networks – an unprecedented situation.
+All that changed in January 2014 when a major court decision stripped the FCC of its power to enforce network neutrality protections under the regulatory framework it was using.
+This decision provides an opening for the telecom companies to begin exploiting technologies by monitoring and controlling data sent via their networks.

-...from enforcing network neutrality principles.
+...court decision from enforcing network neutrality principles.
 It was blocked from doing so because it had classified broadband carriers as "information services" as defined in the 1996 Telecommunications Act.
 However, that classification never made sense; broadband carriers always fit much better under the law's definition of "telecommunications services."
 To remedy this, all the FCC has to do is reclassify Internet carriage as a "telecommunications service," which would automatically subject online communications to common carrier protections.
-The FCC has already issued a formal notice that it was considering doing just that.
-However, furious corporate lobbying has thus far prevented the agency from doing so.
+Indeed, the FCC could arguably also, under the court's reasoning, regulate network neutrality violations on a case-by-case basis if it can show that certain policies inhibit broadband deployment.

 ...time.
 In this day and age, it is pretty much impossible to get through life without using the Internet – which is why it's essential that our free speech rights are protected both on- and offline.
 After all, freedom of expression isn't worth much if the forums where people actually make use of it are not themselves free.

-That is why the ACLU – a tireless defender of free speech and First Amendment rights for nearly a century – has long supported network neutrality.
-The ACLU has been a principal participant in almost every Internet censorship and neutrality cases that has reached the U.S. Supreme Court in the past two decades and we will continue to be vigilant on this issue.
+That is why the ACLU – a tireless defender of free speech and First Amendment rights for nearly a century – has long supported regulation to promote competition and innovation in telecommunications.
+The ACLU has been a principal participant in almost every Internet free speech case that has reached the U.S. Supreme Court in the past two decades, and our legislative staff has been aggressive on the issue in Congress and at the FCC.
+We continue to be vigilant on this issue.

 |Please note that by playing this clip You Tube and Google will place a long-term cookie on your computer.
 Please see You Tube's privacy statement on their website and Google's privacy statement on theirs to learn more.
 To view the ACLU's privacy statement, click here.|